FH-Cloud-Computing/website/docs/projectwork/index.md

 You are the cloud architect for a small work-for-hire company.
 A client wants to hire you but they are sceptical about your abilities to build an *autoscaling* service.
 They propose a proof of concept: build a service that runs a web application that is *deliberately slow* and load test it.
 Your cloud management should automatically launch new cloud servers when the load is high and remove servers when demand is low.

-To accomplish this task the client provides you with a budget of 20 &euro; for Exoscale which your project has to fit in.
+TODO: which cloud provider?

-After taking a look at the capabilities of this cloud provider and discussing the constraints with your colleagues you decide that the following approach would be best:
+After taking a look at the capabilities of the cloud provider and discussing the constraints with your colleagues you decide that the following approach would be best:

 - You are going to use [Terraform](https://terraform.io) to automate the setup and tear down of the cloud